guynamedneil/terraform-aws-ecs-datadog/README.md

 This Terraform module wraps the [aws_ecs_task_definition](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_task_definition) resource and automatically configures your task definition for Datadog monitoring.

+**Warning: This root module is not intended for direct use.** This repository is a collection of Terraform submodules for different ECS Datadog task configurations.

 For more information on the ECS Fargate module, reference the [documentation](https://github.com/DataDog/terraform-ecs-datadog/blob/main/modules/ecs_fargate/README.md).

 ## Usage

+### ECS Fargate

 ```hcl
 module "datadog_ecs_fargate_task" {